phnx-im/infra/README.md

   expose the HTTP endpoints.
 A `Dockerfile` is available to deploy the server in a Docker environment.
 - `coreclient`: Implements the protocol logic of the client component.
-The `coreclient` stores and manages a user's contacts and conversations and provides a high-level API to make use of the protocol in the context of a messaging application.
+The `coreclient` stores and manages a user's contacts, conversations, as well as the underlying MLS groups.
+It provides a high-level API to make use of the protocol in the context of a messaging application.
 Just like the `backend`, the `coreclient` uses a type-based message verification approach.
 The crate can be used to instantiate and persist (via Sqlite) multiple clients parallely.
 - `apiclient`: A shallow layer that the `coreclient` calls to interact with the `backend` via the `server` using HTTP(s).
 - `applogic`: A thin layer for initial testing of higher-level messaging